Kirkman/fansi-convert/README.md

 ![Before-and-after comparison shows ANSI art of the startship Enterprise in .ANS format and .FAN format](https://raw.githubusercontent.com/Kirkman/fansi-convert/master/NI-C1701-comparison.png)

 This Python script enables you to convert .ANS or .TXT files to .FAN for the first time in 30 years!
-You can also do reverse conversions, or export PNG preview images.
+You can also do reverse conversions (.FAN -> .ANS), or export PNG preview images.

 * [Why would someone need this?](#why-would-someone-need-this)
 * [How do I use this?](#how-do-i-use-this)